-Built on a brownfield site adjacent to their previous worship hall, this scheme unifies all the constituent elements of the Corps’ activities into a holistic complex.
+A 1070sqm new flagship worship hall and community centre for the Salvation Army.
+Built on a brownfield site adjacent to their previous worship hall, the scheme unifies the elements of the Corps’ activities in a holistic complex.
 This is the first purpose built church in Southport for over a century.

 The building is intentionally fluid.
-Arranged around a curved spine wall, are four general purpose spaces, reception area, café, worship hall, prayer room, offices for the Corps Officers and staff, and ancillary accommodation.
-Externally there is also a secure roof garden, parking, and a private rear courtyard garden.
+Arranged around a curved spine wall are four general purpose spaces, plus a reception area, café, worship hall, prayer room, offices for the Corps Officers and staff, and ancillary accommodation.
+Externally, there is a secure roof garden, parking, and a private rear courtyard garden.
 Arranged to work alongside the original hall, the building has its massing rooted in the traditional gable form, but two curved walls enfold the ground floor, removing the traditional axial symmetry.
-Materiality has similarly taken its cue from the original hall (brickwork / render / glass) so that the buildings read together onto the public realm of Shakespeare Street.
+Materiality has similarly taken its cue from the original hall so that the buildings read together onto the public realm of Shakespeare Street.
 The new building is, however, clearly defined by its detailing, which provides a contemporary twist.